angular/angular/aio/content/guide/glossary.md

 Similarly, the user can interact with the UI, causing events that change the state of the data model.
 These events can trigger change detection.

-Using the default change-detection strategy, the change detector goes through the [view hierarchy](#view-tree) on each VM turn to check every [data-bound property](#data-binding) in the template.
-It compares the current state of the dependent data with the previous state, and collects changes.
+Using the default ("CheckAlways") change-detection strategy, the change detector goes through the [view hierarchy](#view-tree) on each VM turn to check every [data-bound property](#data-binding) in the template.
+In the first phase, it compares the current state of the dependent data with the previous state, and collects changes.
 In the second phase, it updates the page DOM to reflect any new data values.

-If you set the [`OnPush` change-detection strategy](api/core/ChangeDetectionStrategy#OnPush), the change detector runs only when explicitly invoked, which can improve performance.
+If you set the `OnPush` ("CheckOnce")  change-detection strategy, the change detector runs only when [explicitly invoked] (api/core/ChangeDetectorRef), which typically improves performance.
 For more information, see [Optimize Angular's change detection](https://web.dev/faster-angular-change-detection/).

 {@a class-decorator}